appacademy/jump-start/instructors/teaching-philosophy.md

 ## Exercises (not required, for your learning only)

+1. Refactor this document to include pictures of examples instead of text descriptions.
+Go down the ladder of abstraction.
-1. Come up with three ideas for how you'd systematize the course.
+2. Come up with three ideas for how you'd systematize the course.
 If you can implement one in less than two hours, make a pull request (or email Asher to run it by him).

-2. Describe the ladder of abstraction in your own words.
+3. Describe the ladder of abstraction in your own words.
 Find one example where going down the ladder of abstraction wouldn't work well.

 ## Additional reading: